Updated May 16, 2023

 - Processing of Images and Videos

 - Testing of different measurement devices

 Without access to the source code of Matlab, one cannot understand the full functionality and the use cases of the various built-in functions or modify them.
 A single license file can cost hundreds of dollars.
-It is probably on the higher side for people who are outside any organization.
-Fortunately, there are several Matlab alternatives which provide free access.
-Based on the objective of the User one can aptly find something similar to Matlab.
+It is probably on the higher side for people outside any organization.
+Fortunately, several Matlab alternatives provide free access.
+Based on the User’s objective, one can find something similar to Matlab.

 List of Matlab Alternatives